novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 “You knew?
 Then you haven’t heard about other investments, right?”

 “You saw that article?
 If you come this time, you’ll get a lot of good information.
-You should properly cover it, rather than just translating the English version of the article on 【Yahoo】.”
+You should properly cover it, rather than just translating the English version of the article on 【Yaho】.”

 When did they grow so much?